 1. Squash: Sivasangari Subramaniam

 The future continues to look bright for the Malaysian squash scene even after Nicol David announced her retirement in 2019.
-With incredible players such as Sivasangari, Rachel Arnold, Aira Azman and Aifa Azman who together clinched Malaysia’s gold in the women’s team event at the Hangzhou Asian Games (the biggest sporting competition in Asia) this year, we can be assured of success in the sport globally!
+With incredible players such as Sivasangari, Rachel Arnold, Aira Azman and Aifa Azman who together clinched Malaysia’s gold in the women’s team event at the Hangzhou Asian Games (the biggest sporting competition in Asia) in 2023, we can be assured of success in the sport globally!Â

 What stands out about Sivasangari is even after being in a horrific road accident in 2022 where she suffered severe injuries, she has clawed her way back to competitive squash, even securing the gold for the singles event at Hangzhou.